makerspace-wi/ToolsLocker/lib/rfid-master/README.rst

 by Søren Thing Andersen (from http://access.thing.dk).

 It has been extended with functionality to alter sector 0 on Chinese UID changeable MIFARE card in Oct 2014 by Tom Clement (from http://tomclement.nl).

+Maintained by miguelbalboa until 2016.
+Maintained by Rotzbua from 2016 until 2020.

 .. _arduino: https://arduino.cc/